 The purpose of the mechatronics minor is to provide interested undergraduate Mechanical Engineering and Electrical and Computer Engineering students an opportunity to undertake interdisciplinary courses of relevance to state-of-the-art electromechanical system applications.
 The requirements of the minor according to major are the following.
-Contact your academic adviser if you wish to pursue this minor.
+ME and ECE elective courses can be replaced by an approved list of graduate courses.